-Project Current Stage Next steps A461 Corridor Strategic Outline Business Case (SOBC) approved by WMCA in November 2022 OBC commissioned with a submission target of August 2023 A4123 Corridor Feasibility work completed end of 2022.
-SOBC expected to be submitted in February 2023.
-OBC scheduled for Autumn 2023, subject to SOBC approval Smethwick to Birmingham Corridor SOBC expected to be submitted in February 2023.
-Subject to approval, work on the OBC will commence immediately, with target submission date of May 2023.
-Wednesbury to Brierley Hill Sustainable Access Measures Initial OBC approved by WMCA in July 2022, but update requested and scheduled to be submitted in June 2023.
-CRSTS funding likely to be released for early delivery of some elements of the project, with the remainder subject to approval of the Full Business Case (FBC), later in 2023.
+Project Current Stage Next steps

+A461 Corridor Strategic Outline Business OBC commissioned with a

+Case (SOBC) approved by submission target of

+WMCA in November 2022 March 2024

+A4123 Feasibility work completed OBC scheduled for

+Corridor end of 2022.
+Summer 2024

+Smethwick to Birmingham Corridor SOBC approved by WMCA in December 2023.
+OBC in preparation with target submission date of May 2024.
+Detailed design underway.
+Wednesbury to Brierley Hill Sustainable Access Measures Initial OBC approved by WMCA in July 2022, but update requested and scheduled to be submitted in March 2024.
+CRSTS funding likely to be released for early delivery of some elements of the project, with the remainder subject to approval of the Full Business Case (FBC), later in 2024.
 LCWIP Black Country Package Work underway to prepare the SOBC for submission in the Spring.